Delhi Crime and Punishment

 In one scene, two police officers race to a village in Rajasthan to hunt down one of the suspects.
 On their drive, one of them explains to the other why such heinous crimes happen.
 India has seen an explosion of uneducated youth, he says, who have no sex education and who are watching free porn online.
 They don’t know what to make of it, and they begin looking at all women like objects.
 They desire these objects, which are now more visible than ever thanks to India’s loosening mores around women in public.
 When the men can’t have them because they are poor, they want to take them anyway.
 Oftentimes, they pay no heed to the consequences.
 After all, when one’s prospects are so grim, what does one have to lose anyway?

 In many ways, the police officer was on point with his comments.
-India is home to one in every three illiterate people in the world, with 34 percent of the illiterate population in the world.
+India is home to one in every three illiterate people in the world.
 Meanwhile, record-high unemployment, particularly among uneducated youth, is deeply disturbing.
 It is one of the main points on which India’s ruling Bharatiya Janata Party is being slammed in the ongoing national election.
 According to the sociologist Gunnar Heinsohn, such a situation—when a nation’s demographics skew young and a large number of young people have low job prospects—can trigger widespread social conflict.

 The manhunt in the series brings such statistics to life, as the viewer enters the suspects’ dwellings in the slums and meets their families in remote villages.
 We meet the mothers and fathers—and, in one case, the wife—in bucolic villages in the heartland of India.
 The show reveals how clueless the families are with regard to the new lives their sons are leading in the city.
 We come to see all six rapists for who they are: young men and all recent migrants, unmoored and unhinged, living in violent and filthy slums away from familiar social structures.